ChrisTian206/ChrisTian206/README.md

 ## Hey there, I'm Wenhao Tian, but you can call me Chris! 👋

 Hey you!
 Welcome to my page.
 I'm a software enginner/AI Engineer/Chef/Cats dad located in Vancouver BC.
-A fun fact about me, I started my IT journey in my senior yea of college where I took my Mechtronic class with Dr. Jong Yoon (W prof) at University of Washington Bothell.
+A fun fact about me, I started my IT journey in my senior year of college where I took my Mechtronic class with Dr. Jong Yoon (W prof) at University of Washington Bothell.
 The programming part of mechtronics really got me into writing code and design systems.
 Then I moved on to Boston University to learn more about Comp Sci.
 At BU, I picked up so much skills such as OS, Comp Networking, Software Engineering, Web Dev skills, ....
 Then, there's the AI.

-After BU, I moved to Canada and started my AI-learning journey.
+After BU, I moved to Canada and started my AI-learning journey at Simon Fraser University.
 There's ton of fun in AI, and even more fun when you dive deeper.
 Now, I work in AI engineering.
 Love it!

 ### 📫 Let's Connect